 Practical part: Solve these equations from the turkey's start until where it falls back down to earth.
 Plot x(t) and h(t) in a single plot to show the turkey's trajectory.
 If you feel challenged, compute the length of the flight in both seconds and meters.

-Hint: A plot of x(t) vs. h(t) (i.e. the turkey's trajectory) would look like the figure below.
-(3 points)
+Hint: The turkey's trajectory as a x(t) vs h(t) plot looks like the figure below.
+(3 bonus points)

 Happy Thanksgiving!